 Fitness motivation comes from doing an activity that you really enjoy.
 Even something as simple as walking every day is a great step in improving your health.
 There is not a “one size fits all” diet and I believe the same thing applies to exercise.
 You need to find what plan fits your individual physiology and embrace activities that you truly enjoy.
 This is the motivating force that will keep you on track on a daily basis.
 Daily exercise is essential to living a life of optimum mental and physical wellness.
 Whatever form of fitness that you embrace, make it fun and challenging so that you’ll want to stick with it!
 Exercise is your best therapy.
 It’s a stress reliever, increases your energy levels and makes you feel amazing.
 Motivation comes from loving your sport and surrounding yourself with encouraging people.

 After my world was rocked with a breast cancer diagnosis in 2016, I decided to shift my coaching practice to working with breast cancer survivors and exclusively women.
 I could completely relate to the struggles survivors face when regaining their strength and mobility.
 While recovering from my cancer surgeries, I studied for two additional certifications through AAHF to be qualified to work with survivors of all types of cancer, then followed-up in 2017 with a Pink Ribbon Program certification specifically designed for breast cancer survivors.
+In 2018, I added a Pre and Postnatal coach certification through Girls Gone Strong.
 I love coaching and helping people.
 It fills my heart to help others achieve their goals, especially those who are struggling with physical and emotional battles.
 Through a difficult journey, I found a new purpose.